 Unlike in the dual temporal system, the last step differs as seen below:

-- Build some tower of the aquatic system on sides; it will depend if it was inoculated.
+- Build some tower of the aquatic system on sides; it will depend on whether it was inoculated.

 - Cycle your aquaponics system (4-6 weeks; it depends on whether it was inoculated.

-- Shift your components from hydroponic towers to an aquaponics system.
+- Shift your components from hydroponic towers to aquaponics systems.

 - Use a hydroponics system as your management system.

 You will have to keep both systems and let them grow specifically on the aquaponics system to help you keep your species from dying.
 On the other hand, use a hydroponic system as your “treatment system, of which you will need to maintain space in every system to serve crops that require treatment.
 You will retain your production levels despite having unused space.

 For a successful shift in either of the above methods, you have to consider some factors like:

 Hydroponics is on the rise, with more and more people taking an interest in this new method of growing plants.